Harnessing Explanations: LLM-to-LM Interpreter for Enhanced Text-Attributed Graph Representation Learning: Formalization

-In the context of TAGs, LMs can be employed to encode the text attributes associated with each node and learn a representation that captures the semantic meaning of the text.
-Let $s_n$ denote the text attributes of node $n$, and $\textrm{LM}$ be a pre-trained LM, such as BERT~\citep{devlin2018bert} or DeBERTa~\citep{he2021deberta}.
+\textbf{Language models for text classification.} In the context of TAGs, LMs can be employed to encode the text attributes associated with each node and learn a representation that captures the semantic meaning of the text.
+Let $s_n\in\mathcal{D}^{L_n}$ denote the text attributes of node $n$, and $\textrm{LM}$ be a pre-trained network, such as BERT~\citep{devlin2018bert} or DeBERTa~\citep{he2021deberta}.
 Then, the text attributes of node $n$ can be encoded by applying the LM to $s_n$ as follows:

 where $h_n$ is the output of the LM, and $d$ is the dimension of the output vector.

 To perform node classification, the output is employed as input to a classifier, such as a logistic regression or a neural network.
 The goal is to learn a function that maps the encoded text attributes to the corresponding node labels.